dalyIsaac/Whim/docs/docs/customize/logging.md

 ## Logs Location

-By default logs will be located in the `.whim/logs` directory.
+Logs will be located in the `.whim/logs` directory, with respect to actual location of the `.whim` directory.

-To customize the location of the `logs` directory, set the `--logs-dir` CLI argument when starting Whim.